pantheon-systems/documentation/source/content/guides/quicksilver/06-jira.md

 anchorid: jira
 ---

-This section provides information on how to integrate Jira with Pantheon using Quicksilver.
+This section provides information on how to use Quicksilver to integrate Jira with Pantheon.

 Atlassian's [Jira](https://www.atlassian.com/software/jira) issue tracking is one of the most common applications used to manage projects for application development teams.
 It is part of a [larger suite of tools](https://www.atlassian.com/legal/privacy-policy/product-family).
 Jira is extremely customizable, through manual configuration or the use of installable plugins.
 It allows for integration with tools in the Atlassian suite as well as other common development tools.

-In this guide, we'll connect a Jira instance to a site on Pantheon.
-When changes are pushed to Pantheon that reference a Jira issue ID, the commit message will appear in the Jira issue's activity log.
+The sections below provide steps on how to connect a Jira instance to a website project on Pantheon.
+You can push changes that include the Jira issue ID to Pantheon, and the commit message will appear on the Jira issue's activity log.

 ## Before You Begin
 Be sure that you: